 Make sure you cycle your tank before introducing your axolotl to the water.
+Then check the water parameters once per week ( you can do this before each water change )

 Water can be tested with API Freshwater Master Kit; this kit is highly recommended as it tests all the necessary water parameters and is highly accurate.
 The water test kit comes with easy to read instructions, test tubes, can perform eight hundred tests, and includes a color chart for easy to understand results.